capprogram/2017bootcamp-general/InterpretingChi2.md

 (c) This exercise shows that just knowing that the reduced &chi;<sup>2</sup> ≈ 1 does not tell you how good your model is.
 You must know N. If you do, you can compute confidence levels by integrating the probability under the normalized &chi;<sup>2</sup> distribution up to your measured &chi;<sup>2</sup>.
 Use np.argsort to do this approximately with the &chi;<sup>2</sup> distributions from your Monte Carlo.

+If you get really stuck, consult [these solutions](https://github.com/galastrostats/general/blob/master/interpretingchi2.py.solns), but not 'til your puzzler is sore.